Case studies

 Weavers 3

-Weavers Community Centre is one of 70 council premises that are part of the Community Premises Portfolio- a varied property portfolio which are available exclusively for lease by VCS organisations at a community rent.
-Qualifying organisations can further reduce rental costs by up to 80% as part of the Council's Community Benefit Rent Reduction Scheme.
-Find our more on our Community premises to lease ection.
+Weavers Community Centre is one of 70 council premises that are part of the Community Premises Portfolio—a varied property portfolio available exclusively for lease by VCS organisations at a community rent.
+Qualifying organisations can further reduce rental costs by up to 80 per cent as part of the council's Community Benefit Rent Reduction Scheme.
+Find out more on our community premises to lease section.